Venice in 1 Day: a guidebook for getting the most out of your visit

 • Acqua Alta Bookshop: One of the most curious bookshops in the world.
 It has a great collection of antique books but its attraction is not them, but the way they are placed.
 Due to the Acqua Alta, many of its books are found in gondolas on the banks of the canal.

-• Tip: Any of these places can be easily visited in one day and can perfectly replace any of the points of the previous tour.
-A good option if you are visiting Venice for the second time and you missed something.
+• Tip: Any of these places can easily be visited in one day and can perfectly replace any of the points of the previous tour.
+A good option if you're visiting Venice for the second time and you missed something.

 Book tickets to La Fenice Theatre in Venice